COSIMA/cosima-recipes/paper/paper.md

 # Acknowledgements

-We acknowledge the COSIMA community for developing and maintaining the model output, workflows, and pedagogical practices reflected in this repository.
-We also acknowledge the National Computational Infrastructure, which is supported by the Commonwealth government of Australia, and the ACCESS-NRI ecosystem that make the operational use of these notebooks possible.
+We are grateful to the COSIMA community for developing and maintaining the model output, workflows, and pedagogical practices and also for the great community spirit that defines COSIMA.
+We also acknowledge the National Computational Infrastructure, which is supported by the Commonwealth government of Australia, and the ACCESS National Research Infrastructure (ACCESS-NRI) ecosystem that make the operational use of these notebooks possible.
+ACCESS-NRI's model ACCESS-OM2 is enabled by the Australian Government's National Collaborative Research Infrastructure Strategy (a.k.a.
+NCRIS).
-We acknowledge funding from the Australian Research Council under the Center of Excellence for the Weather of the 21st Century CE230100012, the Linkage Infrastructure, Equipment and Facilities LP200100406, and the Discovery Project DP240101274.
+We acknowledge funding from the Australian Research Council under the Center of Excellence for the Weather of the 21st Century CE230100012, the Linkage Infrastructure, Equipment and Facilities LP160100073 and LP200100406, and the Discovery Project DP240101274.

 # References